 The Hitchcock Center for the Environment was founded in 1962 by Ethel Dubois (1906–1987), a retired guidance counselor.
 Inspired by the works of Rachel Carson, whose work condemned the indiscriminate use of pesticides and shaped environmental consciousness, Ethel bought a farm in Leverett.
 With a handful of dedicated volunteers, she provided summer camp and nature programs for low-income children, primarily from Holyoke and Springfield.
 She wanted to develop a sense of wonder by providing experiences of the natural world that were otherwise unavailable to them.

 In 2016, the Center moved into it’s new Living Building at it’s present location on West Street.
-The new building, built to achieve the most rigorous green building certification in the world the Living Building Challenge, allows the Center to grow and expand it’s program offerings in the community, including using the building itself as a teaching tool for sustainable engineering and design curricula and programs.
+The new building, built to achieve the most rigorous green building certification in the world, Living Building Challenge, allows the Center to grow and expand it’s program offerings in the community, including using the building itself as a teaching tool for sustainable engineering and design curricula, net zero energy and water programming and more.

 Today, the Center remains true to its mission: to foster greater awareness and understanding of our environment and develop environmentally literate citizens.